SumoLogic/sumologic-documentation/docs/observability/application-components.md

 * [Oracle](/docs/integrations/databases/oracle)
 :::

-## Deploy and Configure the Application Components Solution
+## Install using the Automation Script

 These instructions help you configure and deploy the Application Components Solution using a Terraform script.